 United States Citizenship and Immigration Services (USCIS) recently announced that registrants skyrocketed by over 60 percent for the FY2024 H-1B cap registration lottery, noting that they suspect substantial fraud.
-While USCIS works to root out fraudulent registrations, many valuable foreign-born college graduates will lose their opportunity to remain in the U.S. this year.
+While USCIS works to root out H-1B fraud and abuse, many valuable foreign-born college graduates will lose their opportunity to remain in the U.S. this year.
 A temporary, one-year extension of optional practical training (OPT) would restore faith in the immigration process and preserve our economic interests.

 Employers submitted over 750,000 eligible registrations this year, compared to just 474,000 last year.
-The staggering increase is at least partially attributable to rampant fraud.
+The staggering increase is at least partially attributable to rampant fraud and abuse of H-1B applications.
 Many companies and their subsidiaries likely attempted to increase the chance of selection by submitting multiple registrations on behalf of a single beneficiary, even if only one legitimate job offer existed.

 As some unscrupulous employers aimed to stack the odds in their favor, the rule-abiding registrants saw their chances of selection deteriorate markedly.
 In FY2021, just under half of eligible registrations were selected, meaning that about 46 percent could submit a full petition for adjudication.
 For FY2024, over 85 percent of eligible registrations were out of the running before USCIS even considered their qualifications.

 The blame, in this case, falls squarely on employers petitioning for these visas.
 The petitioner signs an attestation, under penalty of perjury, that they have not attempted to unfairly increase the chance of selection.
-This fraud erodes credibility and undermines public perceptions of this crucial program.
+H-1B fraud and abuse by employers erodes credibility and undermines public perceptions of this crucial program.
 And the program’s reputation is only one aspect of what is at stake.

 In FY2022, approximately 44 percent of initial employment beneficiaries were already in the U.S. and were changing from F-1 or F-2 student status to H-1B.
 The H-1B is one of the most common mechanisms for graduates of our universities to apply their training and education to benefit our economy.
 However, this population faced a 46 percent lower overall selection rate than the previous year.
 As a result, many valuable graduates likely fell through the cracks.